petrov-mg/ignite/operation_context/05-context-loss.md

 never consulted it.
 Every postponed custom message was processed with default privileges.

 Note the *shape* of this bug: the "normal" path (`ServerImpl:3296`) had the restore; the **deferred/retry/replay** path did not.
 That is the pattern to look for.
-The refactoring closed the three further instances found by that pattern:
+IGNITE-28915 closed the three further instances found by that pattern:

 - `GridIoManager.unwind` (`:3795`) now restores each buffered ordered message's own snapshot